Many-body bound states and induced interactions of charged impurities in a bosonic bath

-This choice of the interaction potential has the benefit of retaining the long-range tail while also having a hardcore part and a simple form convenient for numerical and analytical calculations.
+with $b$, $c$ being regularization parameters that set the scattering length and the number of bound states in the system.
+This choice of interaction potential has the benefit of retaining the long-range tail while also having a hardcore part and a simple form convenient for numerical and analytical calculations.
 As we are aiming for computing the ground state of the system, we choose to work in the range of parameters where the potential supports at most one bound state.
 This usually requires choosing rather large values of either the $b$ or $c$ parameter as compared to $R^\star$.
 In the following, we assume that the ions are static, i.e., they act as scattering centers for the bosons, and their separation is given by $\vert \mathbf{R}_1 - \mathbf{R}_2\vert = R$.
 Such a scenario is realized when heavy ions confined in a linear Paul trap are in interaction with light atoms.
-In connection to studies with a similar setup, we note that the one-dimensional band structure of an atom in a potential landscape generated by a chain of equidistant static ions has been studied and solved analytically in Ref.~\cite{NegrettiPRB14}, while analytical Green functions for an atom in a potential of static impurities with an arbitrary spatial configuration, whose atom-impurity interaction is described by a regularized pseudopotential, have been obtained in Refs.~\cite{Marta2018,Marta2020}.
-The latter can be used to benchmark results based on short-range impurity-bath interactions.
-Since the ions are static, we omit the direct Coulomb interaction between them as well as their trapping potential.
-In a radiofrequency trap, the equilibrium positions of the ions along the crystal axis, say the $x$-axis, are approximately given by $R \simeq \alpha_{N_I} \ell$ with $\ell^3 = e^2/(4\pi\epsilon_0 M\nu^2)$ and $\alpha_{N_I}$ being a numerical factor that depends on the number of ions $N_I$~\cite{James1998}.
-For large $N_I$, it can be approximated as $\alpha_{N_I} = 2.018 / N_I^{0.559}$.
+We can therefore omit the direct Coulomb interaction between them as well as their trapping potential.
+In a radiofrequency trap, the equilibrium separation between the closest ions along the crystal axis, say the $x$-axis, is approximately given by $R \simeq \alpha_{N_{\mathrm{I}}} \ell$ with $\ell^3 = e^2/(4\pi\epsilon_0 M\nu^2)$ and $\alpha_{N_{\mathrm{I}}}$ being a numerical factor that depends on the number of ions $N_{\mathrm{I}}$~\cite{James1998}.
+For large $N_{\mathrm{I}}$, it can be approximated as $\alpha_{N_{\mathrm{I}}} = 2.018 / N_{\mathrm{I}}^{0.559}$.
 Specifically, for two ions, we have $R \simeq 1.26\ell$.
-For $R = 1\,\mu$m and two $^{174}$Yb$^+$ ions a trap frequency of $\nu = 2\pi\cdot\,6$~MHz is required, while for 20~ions with approximately the same separation $\nu = 2\pi\cdot\,1$~MHz is needed.\\
+For $R = 1\,\mu$m and two $^{174}$Yb$^+$ ions a trap frequency of $\nu = 2\pi\cdot\,6$~MHz is required, while for 20~ions with approximately the same separation $\nu = 2\pi\cdot\,1$~MHz is needed.
+Note that related studies discussed the band structure of a single atom in a potential landscape generated by a chain of static ions~\cite{NegrettiPRB14,Marta2018,Marta2020}.\\